How do we recognize sounds?

 Specialized neurons in the auditory system are activated by some sounds but not by others.
 We are interested to identify the cellular mechanisms that are responsible for this.
 We mainly investigate this in the auditory cortex, the inferior colliculus and the medial superior olive.

-Three ongoing projects are:
+Two ongoing projects are:

 (2) The inferior colliculus integrates inputs from the brainstem auditory nuclei.
-Using in vivo patch clamp recordings and two-photon calcium imaging, we study how the integration of synaptic inputs by the cells in the inferior colliculus determines their tuning properties, and we study whether a change in firing properties underlies tinnitus.
+Using in vivo multielectrode, patch clamp recordings and two-photon calcium imaging, we study how the integration of synaptic inputs by the cells in the inferior colliculus determines their tuning properties, and we study whether a change in their firing properties underlies tinnitus.

 We welcome enquiries about possible internships by enthusiastic masters students!